 Jodhpur is a dry desert city and you’ll feel like you are in Aladdin (I know that didn’t take place in India, but it really looks similar).
 I am super intrigued with the Maharaja times, and recently stayed in a Raj-like dream tenting while glamping in Goa.

-So, the pressing question still lingers: Why is Jodhpur blue?
+So, the pressing question still lingers: Why is it the blue city of Jodhpur?

 It definitely has something to do with the caste system… and the Brahmin having painted their walls blue… but no one knows for sure.

-Can’t we just accept that their is a magical blue city in the middle of the desert with a giant fort overlooking it, palaces scattered around, where accessorized elephants and camels walk down the street like it’s just no big deal?
+Can’t we just accept that there is a magical blue city in the middle of the desert with a giant fort overlooking it, palaces scattered around, where elephants and camels walk down the street like it’s just no big deal?
 Moving on…

 1. Have your sweets before your Rajasthani thali

-Jodhpur is most known in the food-mosphere for delicious treats; make sure to snack on them while shopping.
+Jodhpur is most known in the food atmosphere and its delicious treats; make sure to snack on them while shopping.
 You can buy them safely from street vendors.
 You should try a lassi here as well, but make sure it isn’t “special” aka filled up with drugs.

 2. Have dinner overlooking the fort

-OK I can’t give you a comprehensive review, because I didn’t do all my homework, but I can say where I stayed.
+OK, I can’t give you a comprehensive review, because I didn’t do all my homework, but I can say where I stayed.
 Thanks to a recommendation from Lonely Planet, I chose Gouri Heritage Haveli.
-It was 500 rupees a night and have a fan, large bed, attached bathroom, and A/C. I found that in October A/C wasn’t necessary but was just a nice bonus.
+It has a fan, large bed, attached bathroom, and A/C. I found that in October A/C wasn’t necessary but was just a nice bonus.

-This room was nice, large and their was a courtyard in the middle to have tea in the morning.
-I spent most of my time away from the guesthouse, so it served it’s purposes but wasn’t such a great place I wanted to chill there.
+This room was nice, large and there was a courtyard in the middle to have tea in the morning.
+I spent most of my time away from the guesthouse, so it served its purposes but wasn’t such a great place that I wanted to chill there.
 I did do laundry by hand in my room and hung it to dry, which they didn’t mind.
-To contact Gouri Heritage Haveli call 91 291 264 4099.
-It’s located at Sharif Chowk, Laykan Mohalla.
-E-mail at [email protected]
+You can book it here.

 4. Orange Sunrise yoga